 Outbreak of Escherichia coli Infections Associated with a Contaminated Transesophageal Echocardiography Probe

 - In 2011, sixteen patients were found to have P. aeruginosa in their respiratory tract after undergoing cardiovascular surgery.
 The source of the contamination was a multi-dose ultrasound transmission gel on a TEE probe.

 There is raised awareness around HPV in relation to endovaginal and endorectal ultrasound probes.
 HPV is a causative agent of cervical cancer and a leading cause of other cancers.

 Probes Remain Contaminated with HPV after Low-Level Disinfection

 Two French studies showed that 3-7% of transvaginal ultrasound probes remain contaminated with high-risk HPV DNA after ultrasound examinations.
 However, only low-level disinfection was performed with quaternary ammonium compound wipes between patients.
-As stated, high-level disinfection is required in the U.S, in addition to the added safety measure of ultrasound probe covers.
+High-level disinfection is required in the U.S, in addition to the added safety measure of ultrasound probe covers.

-There is no known documented evidence in the US that endocavity probes, when used with a probe cover and after proper high-level disinfection, have been the source of HPV.
+There is little to no documented evidence in the US that endocavity probes when used with a probe cover and after proper high-level disinfection, have been the source of HPV.